This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

 Different cultures and faiths have rituals to honor someone after they have died.
 Sometimes, families create their own rituals like lighting candles or getting together for a special meal.
 If you want to honor your loved one in a more public way, you can make an online memorial, purchase a plaque to be named in their memory, or plant a tree or garden.
 These efforts can help you create a sense of community and connection.
 You may want to talk with your clergy or friends and family about how you would like to honor your loved one.

 Family and friends can be a great source of support during this time.
 However, they will have their own feelings and reactions to your loved one’s death.
-People may have difficulty approaching you, and may say the wrong thing once they do.
-Your needs may not always be obvious to your partner, your family, or your friends, so it’s important to find ways to feel connected to others even when it feels hard to do so.
+Some people don’t know what to say to a grieving person and may say something insensitive when they try.
+Your needs may not always be obvious to your partner, family, or friends.
+It’s important to try to communicate what you need and find ways to feel connected to others even when it feels hard to do so.
 If you’re not ready to talk, you may feel more comfortable writing an email or text.
 You may also find it helpful to pick a friend or family member who can help you communicate with others during this time.

-You may find it difficult to make decisions right now.
+You may find it hard to make decisions right now.
 As a result, you may want to consider delaying any major decisions, such as moving, starting a new job, or rearranging your finances, until months or a year after your loss.
-When the time comes or if you can’t put them off, talk with your friends and family to help you make these decisions.
+When the time comes, or if you can’t put them off, get advice from your friends and family to help you make these decisions.

 There will be milestones, like birthdays and holidays, that remind you of your loss.
 Experiencing these special days for the first time without your loved one can be hard.
 Planning ahead can make holidays a little easier to manage.

 You may want to recognize these days differently this year.
-Revisiting family traditions, or making new ones, is one way you can stay connected to your memories.
+Revisiting family traditions, or making new ones, is one way you can do that.
 You may find comfort in spending time with friends and family, or you may choose to do something by yourself.
 Whatever choices you make, remember that there is no right or wrong way to respond to these special days.
 Try to do what feels most comfortable for you.

 The way your children grieve will depend on their age, understanding of death, and the examples set by those around them.
-They may deal with loss in different ways and at different times.
-Being honest with your children and answering their questions can help them feel loved, secure, and included as you all work together to find a “new normal.”
+It’s important to speak honestly about what has happened using age appropriate language.
+Phrases like “no longer with us” or “passed away” can be confusing to young children.
+Children may deal with their grief in different ways and at different times.
+Being honest with your children and answering their questions can help them feel loved, secure, and included as you work together to find a “new normal.”